Addiction Treatment Tailored to Those Who Identify as LGBTQ

 LGBTQ individuals can find themselves discriminated against because of their specific sexual orientation.
 They may experience employment and housing discrimination, public bathroom discrimination or other prejudice from coworkers, classmates or the general public.

 Shame or Rejection by Loved Ones

 Parents, friends and other family members may struggle to understand and accept a loved one who identifies as LGBTQ.
 This rejection can negatively impact this individual’s confidence, self-esteem and personal identity.
 In some cases, LGBTQ members are kicked out by angry family members, leaving them vulnerable to violence and additional discrimination out on the streets.

-Self-Loathing Due to Rejection by Others
+Self-Loathing Due to LGBTQ Discrimination

 LGBTQ members face extraordinary discrimination, prejudice, emotional abuse and rejection.
 On top of all that, there are still states throughout the country that leverage conversion therapy practices.
 This lack of acceptance and pressure to change can lead to self-loathing and make LGBTQ members believe something is wrong with them.